SWE-team7/budgettrackr/README.md

 See [requirements.txt](https://github.com/SWE-team7/budgettrackr/blob/main/requirements.txt).

 ## Running the Tests

-TODO
+Currently our tests our minimal and implemented on pushes to our main branch.
+Our tests check for current versions, dependency installations, code style, among other minor things.
+Unit tests checking against our code more in depth are in current development.

 ## Deployment
-Budgettrackr is currently hosted on a Raspberry Pi 4 running Ubuntu LTS 22.04 running in a Docker container.
+Budgettrackr is currently hosted on a hostwinds server running Ubuntu SMP running in a Docker container.
 Our website is made with Flask

 # Contributing